exotic-matter-sas/paper-matter-app/docs/self-hosting.md

 ## Enable Office doc Preview feature (Only Office)

-__By default only PDF documents get a thumbnail and a preview in UI, if you want to be able to preview Office documents you have to install an Only Office server.__
+__By default only PDF documents get a thumbnail and a preview in the UI, if you want to be able to preview Office documents you have to install an Only Office server (only the Community Edition has been tested).__

-1. Refer to Only Office doc to install the server: [TODO add url here]
+1. Refer to Only Office doc to install the server: https://github.com/ONLYOFFICE/Docker-DocumentServer
-2. Configure settings related to Only Office as described in `Customize Paper Matter other settings` bellow.
+2. Configure settings (starting at "FTL_ENABLE_ONLY_OFFICE") related to Only Office as described in `Customize Paper Matter other settings` below.

 ## Various other settings that you can update with ENV